tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

   and challenge yourself to identify the pitch patterns.
   For example,
-  if you hear someone say the word `建物`, you need to guess if it's atamadaka, heiban, odaka, or nakadaka.
+  if you hear someone say the word `建物`, you need to tell if it's atamadaka, heiban, odaka, or nakadaka.

 ## Past-beginner